Adrita-Khan/Adrita-Khan/README.md

 Greetings, everyone.
 I am Adrita Khan, a graduate of the University of Science, Malaysia (USM), with a major in Physics and a minor in Astronomy.
 Currently, I am a research intern at the Center for Astronomy, Space Science, and Astrophysics (CASSA), as well as the Center for Computational and Data Sciences (CCDS) at the Independent University, Bangladesh (IUB).

+**🎓 Academic Background:**
+- **Graduate:** University of Science, Malaysia (USM) - Physics Major, Astronomy Minor
+- **Research Intern:** Center for Astronomy, Space Science, and Astrophysics (CASSA)
+- **Research Intern:** Center for Computational and Data Sciences (CCDS) at Independent University, Bangladesh (IUB)

+**🎯 Current Focus:**
+Actively pursuing MSc and PhD opportunities in STEM fields, with a passion for interdisciplinary research that bridges theoretical physics, computational methods, and astronomical observations.

 ---
 My broad research interests span: